MicrosoftDocs/azure-docs-powershell/azureps-cmdlets-docs/ServiceManagement/Azure.RemoteApp/v1.6.1/Remove-AzureRemoteAppTemplateImage.md

 ```

 ## DESCRIPTION
-The **Remove-AzureRemoteAppTemplateImage** cmdlet deletes an azure_2 RemoteApp template image.
+The **Remove-AzureRemoteAppTemplateImage** cmdlet deletes an Azure RemoteApp template image.
-A template image can deleted only if it is not linked to any azure_2 RemoteApp collection.
+A template image can deleted only if it is not linked to any Azure RemoteApp collection.

 ## EXAMPLES